 - Once you have submitted your application, the Clinical Practice Coordinator will be in touch via your Mason email if any additional information is required.
 Please allow 2-6 weeks after the deadline for processing as it takes time to review submissions.
 Please monitor your Mason email.

-- If your application has been approved, the Clinical Practice Coordinator will send you an email with the next steps, including how to complete a mandatory background check.
+- If your application has been approved, the Clinical Practice Coordinator will send you an email with the next steps, including how to complete the mandatory fingerprinting and background check process with one of our partnering school divisions.

 - Complete the school division requirements for placement, including fingerprinting and background check.